 Dr. Winston Wong is responsible for developing partnerships with communities and organizations in advancing population management and evidence based medicine, with a particular emphasis on safety net providers and the elimination of health disparities.
 Dr. Wong has focused his professional career on addressing issues of the medically uninsured for over thirty years, having served as a primary care provider, a federal health administrator, a chief medical officer, an advisor and expert to a number of policy making bodies, and as a senior executive with the country’s largest integrated care provider.
 Dr. Wong, a graduate of UC Berkeley in Ethnic Studies, earned his Masters and medical degree from the UC Berkeley – UC SF Joint Medical Program, and completed his residency training in Seattle at Providence Medical Center.
 He is a native San Franciscan, a Dragon Boat racer, and an avid San Francisco Giants season ticket holder.

-Director, Safety Net Partnerships
+Program Manager, Safety Net Partnerships